-The university will always seek to recover monies owed to it for tuition fees.
+The University will always seek to recover monies owed to it for tuition fees.
 In the event you fall behind on your payment plan, or are unable to meet the payment date of an invoice the University will attempt to contact you by e-mail, telephone and letter.
 If we do not receive a reply and/or debts remain, sanctions will be applied - including loss of access to IT systems.
-Full details of the university Debt policy and how it applies can be found in Annex 09; Debt.
+Full details of the University Debt policy and how it applies can be found in the Student Debt Policy.